How long does it take to move 4 GB over USB 2.0? Flash drive bottlenecks

 A 4 GB transfer over USB 2.0 works out to 1 minute 6 seconds at the interface's 480 Mbps peak rate.
-4 GB is the traditional DVD image size and a useful reference point for what USB 2.0 can still practically handle in 2026 — mostly bootable installer images, archival transfers, and anything writing to an older flash drive.
+4 GB is the traditional DVD image size and a useful reference point for what USB 2.0 can still practically handle in 2026.
+It is mostly for bootable installer images, archival transfers, and anything writing to an older flash drive.

 Transfer time